-Pressing tofu also gives a denser texture.
-When you squeeze out the water, you get a more toothsome tofu.
+Pressing it also gives a denser texture.
+When you squeeze out the water, you get a more toothsome bean curd.

-Finally, pressing tofu helps with browning.
+Finally, pressing it helps with browning.
 If you’ve ever fried anything, you know that wet things are hard to brown, and water causes splatter.

 If you’re using water-packed tofu, you should press it first.
-If you want that tofu to really soak up the marinade you’re using, pressing is key.
+If you want it to really soak up the marinade you’re using, pressing is key.

 Plan an extra half an hour into your cooking time for pressing.
 (If you’ve got an hour, that’s even better.
 If you’ve only got 15 or 20 minutes, that will do.)

 Some tofu dishes don’t require pressing.
-For example, if you’re making a vegan tofu scramble, even if you’re using water-packed tofu, you don’t have to press it first.
+For example, if you’re making a vegan tofu scramble, even if you’re using the water-packed type, you don’t have to press it first.